telerik/winforms-docs/datalayout/properties-events-and-attributes.md

 * __AutoSizeLabels__: By default the property value is false and the labels width will equals the longest label width.
 If you set this property to true, the labels will be sized according to their content.

+* __ShowValidationPanel:__ Gets or sets a value indicating whether the validation panel should appear.

+* __ItemDefaultHeight:__ sets the height that generated items should have.

 ## Events

 There are several events that you will find useful in the context of __RadDataLayout__:

-* __EditorInitializing__: Occurs when editor is being initialized.
-This event is cancelable.
+* __EditorInitializing:__ Occurs when editor is being initialized.
 In this event you can change the default editors with custom ones.

-* __EditorInitialized__: Raised when the editor is Initialized.
+* __EditorInitialized:__ Raised when the editor is initialized.

-* __BindingCreating__: Occurs when a binding object for an editor is about to be created.
+* __BindingCreating:__ Occurs when a binding object for an editor is about to be created.
 This event is cancelable.

-* __BindingCreated__: Occurs when binding object is created.
+* __BindingCreated:__ Occurs when binding object is created.

-* __ItemInitializing__: This event is fired when the panel that contains the label, editor and validation label is about to be Initialized.
+* __ItemInitializing:__ This event is fired when the panel that contains the label, editor and validation label is about to be initialized.
 This event is cancelable.

-* __ItemInitialized__: Fires the item is already Initialized.
+* __ItemInitialized:__ Fires the item is already initialized.

-* __ItemValidating__: This event is raised when any of the generated editors fires its Validating event.
+* __ItemValidating:__ This event is raised when any of the generated editors fires its Validating event.

-* __ItemValidated__: Occurs when any of the generated editors fires its Validated event.
+* __ItemValidated:__ Occurs when any of the generated editors fires its `Validated` event.

 ## Attributes

 __RadDataLayout__ has support for several attributes that can be used to change the behavior of the control.

-* __Browsable__: Defines which properties should be displayed.
+* __Browsable:__ Defines which properties should be displayed.

-* __DisplayName__: Determines what text should be displayed in the label that is associated with the editor.
+* __DisplayName:__ Determines what text should be displayed in the label that is associated with the editor.

-* __RadRangeAttribute__: Defines a range that can be used into validation process.
+* __RadRangeAttribute:__ Defines a range that can be used into validation process.
 This attribute is provided in validation events.

 >caption Figure 1: Model With Attributes